kasattack567/Practical-Machine-Learning-for-Physicists/README.md

 use and land cover (LULC) classification using machine learning has become increasingly vital for sustainable resource management in developing cities.
-This study focuses on employing Convolutional Neural Networks (CNN) for image classification and segmentation tasks.
-Our primary objectives include developing machine learning algorithms for binary image classification to identify specific land types within satellite imagery.
+This study focuses on employing Convolutional Neural Networks (CNN) for image classification and segmentation tasks.
+Our primary objectives include developing machine learning algorithms for binary image classification to identify specific land types within satellite imagery.
 Additionally, the aim is to devise algorithms capable of estimating the fractional composition of each land class present in the image, providing insights into land cover composition.
 Furthermore, there is an objective to implement algorithms for pixel-level image segmentation